mr4tt/zotbot/README.md

 - [List of common misconceptions](https://en.wikipedia.org/w/index.php?title=List_of_common_misconceptions&oldid=1231212291) - Each entry on this list of common misconceptions is worded as a correction; the misconceptions themselves are implied rather than stated.
 These entries are concise summaries of the main subject articles, which can be consulted for more detail.

 - [Corporate Memphis](https://en.wikipedia.org/w/index.php?title=Corporate_Memphis&oldid=1229117026) - Corporate Memphis (alternative names: Alegria art, big tech art, flat art, or corporate artstyle) is an art style named after the Memphis Group that features flat areas of color and geometric elements.
 Widely associated with Big Tech illustrations in the late 2010s and early 2020s, it has been met with a polarized response, with criticism focusing o...

-- [Graffiti (Palm OS)](https://en.wikipedia.org/w/index.php?title=Graffiti_(Palm_OS)&oldid=1211852576) - Graffiti is an essentially single-stroke shorthand handwriting recognition system used in PDAs based on the Palm OS.
-Graffiti was originally written by Palm, Inc. as the recognition system for GEOS-based devices such as HP's OmniGo 100 and 120 or the Magic Cap-line and was available as an alternate recognition system for the Apple Newton MessagePad,...

-- [Snake wine](https://en.wikipedia.org/w/index.php?title=Snake_wine&oldid=1191756310) - Snake wine (Chinese: 蛇酒; pinyin: shé-jiǔ; Vietnamese: rượu rắn; Khmer: ស្រាពស់, sra poas) is an alcoholic beverage produced by infusing whole snakes in rice wine or grain alcohol.
-The drink was first recorded to have been consumed in China during the Western Zhou dynasty (c.
-1040–770 BC) and believed in folklore to reinvigorate a person according to...

 # misc
 - [Revenge Font](https://revengefont.com/) - Someone vandalised our building and we made a font out of it.
 Download it and donate towards local initiatives that will improve the art in East London.